-The other day I woke up to a text message from my friend and fan page admin, Danielle.
-She said someone had posted on my wall comparing my to work to porn.
+The other day I woke up to a text message from a friend.
+She said someone had posted on my wall comparing my professional photography work to porn.

 “Oh goody,” I thought.
 “What a way to start my day.”

 I debated whether I should even read it or delete it outright.
 Normally I don’t read or respond to nonsensical negativity.
 But this time, I figured I better decide whether it was a conversation that needed to happen.

 Let me introduce you to some of the women who have rocked their inner pinups.
 Throughout this story, you’ll see images of a few of the amazing women I’ve worked with.